mikafromlh/projects/reactjs/test-working-with-git/README.md

-# Detting Started with Create React Appd
+# Letting Started with Create React Appd

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).